cqsl/mps-rnn/README.md

 ## Usage

 `vmc.py` trains a network.
-It will automatically read checkpoints when doing the hierarchical initialization. `args_parser.py` contains all the configurations.
+It will automatically read checkpoints when doing the hierarchical initialization (HI). `args_parser.py` contains all the configurations.

+`reproduce_hi.sh` contains commands for the whole procedure of HI. `plot_hi.py` is invoked at the end to plot the energy during training.

+`run_tests.sh` contains unit tests for the ansatzes.